 Here is more information to help you in your settling-in process:

-Recycling & Trash: The town has a transfer station on Cross Roads where residents can bring: household garbage and the following items for recycling:
+Recycling & Trash: The town has a Transfer Station on Cross Road (next to the Town Garage) where residents can bring household garbage and the following items for recycling:

 Specific guidelines for how and what to recycle can be found under Services on the Town website.
 The waste management fee is $200. per year.